-incorporated by reference into the CFR,159 and offers training and guidance to agencies.
-In December 2010, NIST issued a Request for Information seeking input from agencies on standards issues.160 The Subcommittee on Standards is currently preparing an analysis of federal agency participation in standard-development activities based on the comments received.
-This should provide useful guidance to interested agencies.
+policies within their own agencies.212 NIST also provides a variety of resources to agencies that engage in private standard-setting processes or use voluntary consensus standards in regulation.213 It maintains a website, Standards.gov, that provides background materials and information about federal standards policy, provides a complete database of all standards incorporated by reference into the CFR,214 and offers training and guidance to agencies.
+In December 2010, NIST issued a Request for Information seeking input from agencies on standards issues.215 The Subcommittee on Standards recently released an analysis of federal agency participation in standard-development activities based on the comments received.216 This should provide useful guidance to interested agencies.